pessolato/pessolato.github.io/content/posts/go-str-map-microbench/index.md

 tags: ["Go", "Benchmarking", "Performance", "Microoptimization"]
 ---

-I was working through the [Go track on Exercism.org](https://exercism.org/tracks/go), and encountered an interesting performance puzzle on the **Nucleotide Count** exercise.
-The exercise seemed straightforward enough, but led me down a rabbit hole of microbenchmarking, ultimately uncovering an insight that goes far beyond string iteration.
+While working through the [Go track on Exercism.org](https://exercism.org/tracks/go), I ran into an interesting performance puzzle in the **Nucleotide Count** exercise.
+It looked simple at first glance, but it sent me down a rabbit hole of microbenchmarking that revealed an insight beyond just how you iterate over strings.

 ## The Initial Question: Bytes or Runes?

-Since the input for this exercise is a DNA sequence (a string of ASCII characters like `A`, `C`, `G`, and `T`), my first thought was to implement the counting logic using a `map` to track the frequency of each nucleotide.
+The input is a DNA sequence, which contain only ASCII characters like `A`, `C`, `G`, and `T`.
+Naturally, I reached for a `map` to count each nucleotide.

-With that out of the way, I reflexively started coding the `for` loop to iterate over the string using bytes (`for i := 0; i < len(s); i++`) as I recalled a [comment on r/golang](https://www.reddit.com/r/golang/) that emphasized how idiomatic and efficient it is to iterate by **bytes** when dealing with ASCII-only strings.
+With that set up, I added the iteration over the string using byte indexing (`for i := 0; i < len(s); i++`), since I remembered a comment on [r/golang](https://www.reddit.com/r/golang/) suggesting that byte iteration is idiomatic and efficient for ASCII-only strings.

 ```go
 package dna